A young Black man sitting on the ground in the park and staring into the camera.

 Melatonin is not a banned substance in sport.

-Try not to take melatonin for the first time just before your exams.
+Ideally, try not to not to take melatonin for the first time just before your exams, as it may affect your concentration.

 Taking melatonin

-If you remember later during the evening, before you go to bed, take it as soon as possible.
+If you remember before you go to sleep, take it as soon as possible.

 You do not get discontinuation or withdrawal symptoms if you forget to take melatonin.

-If you are on a high dose, then the doctor may wish to reduce the dose slowly before stopping it completely.
+If you are on a high dose, then the doctor may wish to reduce the dose slowly before stopping it completely, but this is not necessary.

 Warnings and safety

-Stop taking melatonin and go to a doctor straight away if you get any of the following symptoms:
+Stop taking pregabalin and go to a hospital straight away if you get any of the following symptoms:

 • fainting or losing consciousness